For a free demo, questions about DB-Harbour,

 DB-Harbour has two types of data:

-1) Basedata: Representing your repository (databases, environments, applications, domains and hosts).
+1) Basedata: Representing your repository (databases, environments, applications, domains, and hosts).

 2) Dynamic data: Will be created when you add rules (select statements), which will be executed on databases defined in your basedata repository.

-In the background DB-Harbour uses DB-Links or JDBC (recommended) to execute the queries.
+In the background, DB-Harbour uses DB-Links or JDBC (recommended) to execute the queries.

 Core Features

-All tables created by your rules can be browsed, filtered, sorted and customized (column format type / visibility) according to your wishes.
+All tables created by your rules can be browsed, filtered, sorted, and customized (column format type / visibility) according to your wishes.

-All tables created by your rules can be browsed, filtered, sorted and customized (column format type / visibility) according to your wishes.
+All tables created by your rules can be browsed, filtered, sorted, and customized (column format type / visibility) according to your wishes.

 • Before new data will be queried, old results can be deleted or archived.
-You have the choice between differential archiving (only values changed since last run) or complete archiving (all values for certain date/time).
+You have the choice between differential archiving (only values changed since the last run) or complete archiving (all values for a certain date/time).

 Before new data will be queried, old results can be deleted or archived.
-You have the choice between differential archiving (only values changed since last run) or complete archiving (all values for certain date/time).
+You have the choice between differential archiving (only values changed since the last run) or complete archiving (all values for a certain date/time).

 • Once a rule is executed and results are loaded, it is possible to transport all or a subset of values to a basedata table with the same structure.
 After the transfer, the values can be adjusted and mapped to environments or applications.
 Based on this data, you are now able to control which columns should be compared in what manner.
-This feature allows you to rapidly set up a conformity management for every rule you want this for.
+This feature allows you to rapidly set up conformity management for every rule you want this for.
 With the help of this, you can create a User-Management to check profiles and default tablespaces or a Parameter-Management to check database parameters, for example.

 Once a rule is executed and results are loaded, it is possible to transport all or a subset of values to a basedata table with the same structure.
 After the transfer, the values can be adjusted and mapped to environments or applications.
 Based on this data, you are now able to control which columns should be compared in what manner.
-This feature allows you to rapidly set up a conformity management for every rule you want this for.
+This feature allows you to rapidly set up conformity management for every rule you want this for.
 With the help of this, you can create a User-Management to check profiles and default tablespaces or a Parameter-Management to check database parameters, for example.

-• Finally, you can use your graphs and gathered data to create dashboards, PDF reports and slideshows.
+• Finally, you can use your graphs and gathered data to create dashboards, PDF reports, and slideshows.
 In addition, contexts (groups of databases) or context groups can be defined.
 Contexts allow you to create dashboards, which automatically perform a refresh and iterate through the defined context.
 The content of tables and graphs on the dashboard is only shown for the current context.
 Also, PDF reports can use the advantage of database contexts, of course.
 With the help of slideshows, multiple dashboards can be shown successively.

-Finally, you can use your graphs and gathered data to create dashboards, PDF reports and slideshows.
+Finally, you can use your graphs and gathered data to create dashboards, PDF reports, and slideshows.
 In addition, contexts (groups of databases) or context groups can be defined.
 Contexts allow you to create dashboards, which automatically perform a refresh and iterate through the defined context.
 The content of tables and graphs on the dashboard is only shown for the current context.
 Also, PDF reports can use the advantage of database contexts, of course.
 With the help of slideshows, multiple dashboards can be shown successively.

 Security